DinoEhman/Bioinformatics/README.md

 After you clone the repository you will need to install spoa from https://github.com/rvaser/spoa in Bioinformatics directory.

-All compilations are put together in script __compile.sh__ which does all the work or you can run it manualy one by one.
+All compilations are put together in script __compile.sh__ which does all the work or you can run it manually one by one.

 ``g++ -c utils/distance_functions.cpp -o build/distance_functions.o``